reacherhq/check-if-email-exists/README.md

             127.0.0.1]

         --http-port <HTTP_PORT>
             DEPRECATED.
 Sets the port on which the HTTP server should bind.
-Only used when `--http` flag is on.
-If not set, then it will use $PORT, or default to 3000.
+Only used when the `--http` flag is on.
+If not set, then it will use $PORT or default to 3000.
 This option will be removed in v0.9.0 [env: PORT=] [default: 3000]

         --proxy-host <PROXY_HOST>